Our last meeting, 2022. Much fun.

 The formal 3-day meeting described above is scheduled every hour with speakers and topics.
-This optional day (Wednesday, February 26) is organized a different way.
+This optional day (Wednesday, February 15) is organized in a different way.
 Richard Pitcairn is the moderator for both sessions.
-The day is therefore not so structured and focusses on discussions.
+The day is therefore not so structured and focuses on discussions.
 If weather permits we sit outside on the grass or under that lovely shade trees.

 It is an option to come to just this Optional Day if you wish though it makes sense to also attend the 3-day meeting since you are here.

 If you are coming to this optional day, plan to arrive Tuesday evening for dinner at about 6 PM (but this dinner is optional).

 Fourteen presentations during 3 days, six by Richard Pitcairn, seven by other speakers, and a panel of the speakers for questions on the last day.

 How I Started — My First Learning the Homeopathic Method